Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes - Local News 8

 CNN saw at least a dozen bodies in body bags piled inside the grave.
 Some were already partially covered.

-The Mayor of Bucha said in public remarks on Saturday that up to 300 victims could be buried at the site.
+The mayor of Bucha said in public remarks Saturday that up to 300 victims could be buried at the site.

 CNN was unable to independently verify those numbers or the identities and nationalities of those buried in the grave.